geomstats/geomstats/docs/first-steps.rst

 - instantiate the manifold of interest,
 - instantiate the learning algorithm of interest,
 - run the algorithm.
-The data should be represented by the structure gs.array.
+The data should be represented by the structure ``gs.array``, which represents numpy arrays, tensorflow or pytorch tensors, depending on the choice of backend.

 As an example, the following code snippet illustrates the use of K-means on the 5-dimensional hypersphere, assuming ``data`` belongs to this space.